 Definitions

+The following definitions apply for purposes of drug and alcohol testing required by federal and state law:

 "Drugs" refers to controlled substances as prohibited by the Omnibus Act, including but not limited to, marijuana, cocaine, opiates, amphetamines and phencyclidine (PCP).

 "Alcohol" refers to the intoxicating agent in beverage alcohol, ethyl alcohol, or other low molecular weight alcohols, including but not limited to, methyl and isopropyl.
 Alcohol use includes the consumption of any beverage, mixture, or preparation, including any medication containing alcohol.